Ordisoftware/Hebrew-Calendar/README.md

 #### In progress - Version 8.2

 - Add options to show the weekly parashah description box at startup and after shabat while running.
+>- Add option to auto-hide navigation window after a delay when it was displayed by popup from the tray icon.
-- Fix current day labels not correctly updated.
+- Fix current day labels not correctly updated on new day.
-- Fix setup that creates the Run at Windows startup registry key even unchecked.
+- Fix setup that creates the *Start with Windows* registry key even unchecked.

 #### 2021.05.31 - Version 8.1